 On the surface it may appear risky to employers, as employees claims are paid by the employer as they are submitted.
 However, through self funding, employers continue to partner with carriers who set a maximum amount per employee limit where the carrier will pay for any additional claims that exceed the set maximum amount.
 This is referred to as the employers individual stop loss (ISL).
 In addition to ISL, employers are also protected by coverage which is known as Aggregate Stop Loss (ASL).
 For ASL, a maximum expense limit is set for the entire group in the event the group of employees claims exceeds the limit set.

 Essentially employers end up saving money with no risk of overspending, as the fixed limit of ISL and ASL are generally lower than the predetermined premium associated with traditional fully insured plans.
 This grants employers the ability to customize health care plans based on their needs, rather than paying for an “all-inclusive” traditional health care plan where certain options included in those plans are never utilized.

-Self Funding Model Benefits For Employers
+Benefits Of Self Funding Insurance For Employers